 (38) HilleRisLambers, J., K.R.
 Ford, A.K.
 Ettinger, E.T.
 Theobald, & M. Harsch.
 2013.
 How will biotic interactions influence climate change-induced range shifts?
 In press: Annals of the New York Academy of Sciences 1297: 112-125. (invited contribution for an NSF funded workshop on climate change and species interactions). [pdf]

 (37) Ford, K.R., Ettinger, A.K., Lundquist, J.D., Raleigh, M.S. & J. HilleRisLambers.
 2013.
 Spatial heterogeneity in climate variables at coarse and fine scales.
 Plos One: 8(6) e65008. [pdf]

 (36) Caves E., S. Kemp-Jennings, J HilleRisLambers, J.J.
 Tewksbury and H.S.
 Rogers.
 The role of birds in forest regeneration: Dispersal of native seeds into secondary forest in the Mariana Islands.
 PLos ONE 8(5) e65618. [pdf]

 (35) Ettinger, A.K & J. HilleRisLambers.
-Climate isn’t everything: competitive interactions and variation by life stage will also affect range shifts in a warming world.
-In press (invited contribution for a Special Issue, Global Biological Change, in American Journal of Botany: 100(7): 1344-1355.
+Climate isn’t everything: competitive interactions and variation by life stage will also affect range shifts in a warming world. (invited contribution for a Special Issue, Global Biological Change, in American Journal of Botany: 100(7): 1344-1355. [pdf]

 (33) HilleRisLambers, J., P.B.
 Adler, W.S.
 Harpole, J. Levine, M. Mayfield.
 2012.
 Rethinking community assembly through the lens of coexistence theory.
 Annual Review of Ecology, Evolution and Systematics 43: 227-248 [pdf]